sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_38_CircuitUsing7SegmentDisplayKeyboardAndCPUQuiz/Quiz01.md

 **Description**

-a) This is the circuit diagram of a Flipflop.
-This circuit is capable of remembering things.
-Comprises of two NAND gates.
-This circuit is the fundamental of computer memory.

-b) This is the circuit diagram of a Flipflop.
-This circuit is capable of remembering things.
-Comprises of two NAND gates.
-This circuit is the fundamental of computer memory.

-c) This is the circuit diagram of a Flipflop.
-This circuit is capable of remembering things.
-Comprises of two NAND gates.
-This circuit is the fundamental of computer memory.

-d) This is the circuit diagram of a Flipflop.
+This is the circuit diagram of a Flipflop.
 This circuit is capable of remembering things.
 Comprises of two NAND gates.
 This circuit is the fundamental of computer memory.

 ---
 ---